Varasto 📦

 ): AsyncGenerator<T>

 Returns all items stored under an namespace.
-The promise will fail if an I/O error occurs.

 Listing entries stored in a namespace